 Avoid increasing the refresh rate on your graphics card, unless you have a 120-hertz HDTV.
 If you send a signal with a refresh rate over 60 hertz to a normal HDTV, you could damage the TV [source: Komando].

-For lots more information about home theater systems, follow the links on the next page.
+For lots more information about home theater systems, follow the links below.